trevorjehl/VPD/CONTRIBUTING.md

 ## Feedback and Questions

-If you have questions or need feedback, feel free to open an issue in the repository or contact me at tjehl@stanford.edu
+If you have questions or need feedback, feel free to open an issue in the repository or contact me at tjehl@stanford.edu.

 ---